 In addition, trading volume can be used to help identify exit points in the trade, as volume falls, the trend is more likely to fail, allowing you to exit early and be ready for the next trade.

 When trading, rules are important.
 When trading in the moment, it is easy to let excitement, greed, or fear take over and make the trading choices for you.
 The best traders follow rules that eliminate the emotional aspect of trading, at least as far as actual trading decisions are concerned.
-You can do this too, with your list of trading rules, that should look something like this:
+You can do this too, with your list of trading rules, which should look something like this:

 - Establish supply and demand zones for your chosen stock or index.